 The original Extreme Makeover: Home Edition show that first aired on TV in 2003 featuring Ty Pennington, was one of the most uplifting shows.
-It was uplifting not because of the dream homes they built but because it showcased the feel-good magic created by designers, and volunteers who swept in to redesign and rebuild homes for some of the most deserving families you could ever meet.
+It was uplifting not because of the dream homes they built but because it showcased the feel-good magic created by designers, and rebuild homes for some of the most deserving families you could ever meet.

 Such is the type of extreme makeover magic that we need for small business banking.
 Now allow me to build my case.

 A report published by SBA (US Small Business Administration) in 2018 highlights the importance of small businesses:

 2. Employed 47.5% of workforce.